Electron spin resonance spectroscopy of small ensemble paramagnetic spins using a single nitrogen-vacancy center in diamond: results and discussion

-Figure 3b-d shows the simulated result of $\langle n_{N,90\%} \rangle$ as a function of the DEER intensity in $P(m_S=0)$ for $T_{1n}=1$ s, 10 ms, and 100 s, respectively, from $10^4$ spatial configurations.
-As shown in Fig. 3b, the number of the N spin that contributes to the DEER signal ($\langle n_{N,90\%} \rangle$) depends on the detected DEER intensity.
+Figure~\ref{fig:Sim}(b)-(d) shows the simulated result of $\langle n_{N,90\%} \rangle$ as a function of $I_{NVESR}$ (Eq.~(\ref{eq:NV_ESR_P0})) for $T_{1n}=1$ s, 10 ms, and 100 s, respectively, from $10^4$ spatial configurations.
+As shown in Fig.~\ref{fig:Sim}(b), the number of the N spins that contribute to the NV-based ESR signal ($\langle n_{N,90\%} \rangle$) depends on the detected $I_{NVESR}$.
 We first noted that, for all $10^4$ configurations we simulated, only a small portion ($\leq$60) out of $\sim$1500 N spins contributes to more than 90 $\%$ of $B_{dip,eff}$ on average.
-For example, in the case of homogeneously distributed spins, 60 spins with 20 ppm concentration will be located within $\sim$70 nm diameter.
-When the DEER intensity is large ($P(m_S=0)\sim0.5$), $\langle n_{N,90\%} \rangle$ is smaller because $B_{dip,eff}$ in such spatial configurations is only dominated by a smaller ensemble of the N spin located in the vicinity of the NV center.
-In addition, there was little observation of $\langle I_{DEER} \rangle<0$ ({\it i.e.}, $P(m_S=0)<0.5)$ because a small probability exists for the NV center to be coupled with a single or a few N spins and the resultant $\langle I_{DEER} \rangle$ is a weighted sum of many oscillatory functions with different frequencies.
-On the other hand, when the DEER intensity is small ($P(m_S=0)\sim1$), $\langle n_{N,90\%} \rangle$ is larger because the N spins in such spatial configurations spread uniformly and the N spins located farther away from the NV also contribute to $B_{dip,eff}$.
-The experimentally observed DEER intensity was $P(m_S=0)=0.625\pm0.025$ (see Fig. 2b).
-The inset of Fig.~3b shows a histogram of the occurrence of $\langle n_{N,90\%} \rangle$ from the simulation that yielded $P(m_S=0)=0.6$-0.65.
-The occurrence was in the range of 7-42 (the mean of $\langle n_{N,90\%} \rangle$ was 14) and 95$\%$ of the occurrence was in 7-29.
-As shown in Fig.~3c, there was little to no change in $\langle n_{N,90\%} \rangle$ with $T_{1n}=10$ ms (the mean of $\langle n_{N,90\%} \rangle$ was 15 spins and 95$\%$ of the occurrence was in $\langle n_{N,90\%} \rangle=7$-30).
-On the other hand, in the case of $\langle n_{N,90\%} \rangle$ with $T_{1n}=100$ s, slightly broader distribution was observed due to no nuclear spin relaxation during the simulation.
-The mean of $\langle n_{N,90\%} \rangle$ was 4 spins and 95$\%$ of the occurrence was in 2-14.
-Therefore the detected N spins in the DEER measurement was estimated to be a few tens of spins.
+In the case of homogeneously distributed N spins, the 60 spins are located in a sphere with $\sim$70 nm diameter.
+Moreover, when the NV-based ESR intensity is large ($I_{NVESR}\sim0.5$), $\langle n_{N,90\%} \rangle$ is smaller because $B_{dip,eff}$ in such spatial configurations is only dominated by a smaller ensemble of the N spin located in the vicinity of the NV center.
+In addition, there was little observation of $\langle I_{DEER} \rangle<0$ ({\it i.e.}, $I_{NVESR}<0.5)$ because a small probability exists for the NV center to be coupled with a single or a few N spins with the 20 ppm N concentration and the resultant $\langle I_{DEER} \rangle$ is a weighted sum of many oscillatory functions with different frequencies.
+On the other hand, when the NV-based ESR intensity is small ($\langle I_{DEER} \rangle\sim1$) ({\it i.e.} $I_{NVESR}\sim$ 0.73), $\langle n_{N,90\%} \rangle$ is larger because the N spins in such spatial configurations spread uniformly and the N spins located farther away from the NV also contribute to $B_{dip,eff}$.
+The experimentally observed NV-based ESR intensity was $0.625\pm0.025$ (see Fig.~\ref{fig:DEER}(b)).
+The inset of Fig.~\ref{fig:Sim}(b) shows a histogram of the occurrence of $\langle n_{N,90\%} \rangle$ from the simulation that yielded $I_{NVESR}=0.6$-0.65.
+The occurrence was in the range of $7-42$ for $T_{1n}=1$ s.
+Moreover, as shown in Fig.~\ref{fig:Sim}(c), $\langle n_{N,90\%} \rangle$ with $T_{1n}=10$ ms was similar to the result with $T_{1n}=1$ s (The occurrence was in the range of $7-45$).
+On the other hand, in the case of $T_{1n}=100$ s, the distribution was slightly different and the occurrence was in $2-28$ as shown in Fig.~\ref{fig:Sim}(d).
+Thus, from the simulation, the number of N spins in the present NV-based ESR measurement is estimated to be $\leq$ 50 spins.